open-traffic-generator/ixia-c/docs/hello-snappi.md

 </details>

-### Config
+## Configuration

-We now need to construct traffic configuration to be sent to controller.
-We'll need `api` object created previously, which acts as a handle for:
+You need to construct the traffic configuration to send it to the controller.
+Use the `api` object that you created previously.
+It will act as a handle for the following steps:

-* Creating new objects for API request (or response)
+* Create new objects for API request (or response)

   ```python
   cfg = api.config()
   ```

-  > `api.config()` is a factory function for creating an empty `snappi.Config` object, which encapsulates the parameters that controller needs to configure different aspects of traffic generator.
-In next sections, we'll discuss in details about these configuration parameters.
+  > `api.config()` is a factory function for creating an empty `snappi.Config` object, which encapsulates the parameters that the controller needs to configure different aspects of the traffic generator.
+The next sections discuss about these configuration parameters in details.

-* Initiating API requests (and getting back response)
+* Initiate the API requests (and get back response)

   ```python
   # this pushes object of type `snappi.Config` to controller